Air Pollution 2018

 19 - 21 June 2018

-The 26th International Conference on Modelling, Monitoring and Management of Air Pollution took place in Naples, Italy, organised by Wessex Institute, represented by Professors Giorgio Passerini and Juan Casares Long, Parthenope University of Naples, represented by Prof Giovanni Perillo, and University of the West of England, represented by Prof James Longhurst and Dr Joanna Barnes.
+The 26th International Conference on Modelling, Monitoring and Management of Air Pollution took place in Naples, Italy, organised by Wessex Institute, represented by Professors Giorgio Passerini, Juan Casares Long and Giovanni Perillo, and University of the West of England, represented by Prof James Longhurst and Dr Joanna Barnes.